DavidHe1127/Mr.He_HandBook/DevOps/AWS/EC2/README.md

 1 thread = 1 vCPU and 1 core = 2 vCPU/threads.
 EC2 supports multithreading which enables multiple threads to run concurrently on a single CPU core through logical core(?).
 With NodeJS app, it will only use one thread/vCPU.

+### CPU Arch difference

+- The computational performance of AWS’s `ARM` EC2 instances is similar to that of the `x86_64` instances.
+- Considering that `ARM` instances are significantly cheaper, the cost effectiveness of `ARM` instances are better than `x86_64` instances.

 ### Security Group

 - For ingress rule, it specifies traffic source and destination port range etc. i.e given `fromPort` 0 and `toPort` 65535 basically means the SG allows conn to any ports from 0 to 65535 inclusive to be established.